shay108/backup-scripts/README.md

 # backup-scripts
-Home backup scripts written in batch
+Daily backup scripts (written in batch), for home use.